zeitgeistpm/zeitgeist/zrml/court/README.md

 ## Overview

 Court is a market dispute resolution mechanism.
+It allows jurors to make decisions.
-It is responsible for ensuring that the truth is added to the blockchain.
-If someone provides false information, they will be punished, while those who share accurate information will be rewarded.
+If a juror does not vote with the plurality of the other jurors, the juror will be punished, while those who did vote with the plurality will be rewarded.

 ## Terminology